Microcosmos22/Github-RAG/README.md

 ## 5. Discussion

 We expected identical query to give the best results.
 However, some functions may be badly annotated, reducing recall.
-Single-query shows the lowest capacity of finding the correct code.
+Single-query shows the **lowest recall** / capacity of finding the correct code.
-Multi-query combines different querys of different wording, overcoming the badly phrased docstrings and finding the relevant context code snippets with highest recall.
+Multi-query combines different querys of different wording, overcoming the badly phrased docstrings and finding the relevant context code snippets with **highest recall**.